evolvedbinary/hsg-project-wiki/Ebooks.md

 ## Preparation

-1. Check that Mandy has uploaded cover images for the volumes in question to S3; check the `static.history.state.gov` bucket under `frus/{volume-id}/covers`.
+1. Check that the cover images for the volumes are all in S3; check the `static.history.state.gov` bucket under `frus/{volume-id}/covers`.
 Without these covers, you will get a generic cover image.
 The rest of the volume is fine.
 1. Validate each volume's TEI file in oXygen against the `frus.sch` and `frus.rnc` schema files in oXygen.
 It's important to fix as many problems as possible before generating the ebook, since the ebook generating process takes time.
+1. Similarly, ensure that the volume titles and other metadata in `/db/cms/apps/volumes/data` for each volume is complete.
 1. If you want to quickly preview how a volume will look as an ebook, go to https://localhost:8443/cms/apps/epub and select a volume.
 This can be handy but isn't a substitute for generating the various formats of ebooks and reviewing them in a real ebook reader.

 ## Generating Ebooks